hzeller/digi-spherometer/firmware/README.md

 ### Code choices
-Even though binary space is limited, `float`-numbers are used for the calculations; it simplifies code in comparsion to fixed-point integer calculations as there are large differences in orders of magnitude.
-Given that we have enough space, the readability of the code was more important.
+Even though binary space is limited, `float`-numbers are used for the calculations; it simplifies code in comparsion to fixed-point integer calculations (in particular as there are large differences in orders of magnitude).
+Given that we have enough code space, the readability of the code was more important.

 ### Install
 To build, install the `avr-gcc` toolchain and `avrdude`.
 There is no